adsweet/mitogenomes/README.md

   - Output file as a GenBank flat file

 ### insect_mito_stats.py
-Python script to calculate nucleotide composition stats (AT%, AT-skew, and GC-skew) from an input file in GenBank for FASTA format.
+Python script to calculate nucleotide composition stats (AT%, AT-skew, and GC-skew) from an input file in GenBank or FASTA format.
 Outputs a tab-delimited table.

 ```
 Usage: python3 insect_mito_stats.py -i <input> -f <input file format> -o <output>